corda/corda/docs/source/tutorial-contract.rst

    .. sourcecode:: kotlin

-      val time = tx.time
+      val timestamp: Timestamp? = tx.timestamp

-      for (group in groups) {
+      for ((inputs, outputs, key) in groups) {
           when (command.value) {
               is Commands.Move -> {
-                  val input = group.inputs.single()
+                  val input = inputs.single()
                   requireThat {
-                      "the transaction is signed by the owner of the CP" by (command.signers.contains(input.owner)) "the state is propagated" by (group.outputs.size == 1) }
+                      "the transaction is signed by the owner of the CP" by (input.owner in command.signers) "the state is propagated" by (group.outputs.size == 1)
+                      // Don't need to check anything else, as if outputs.size == 1 then the output is equal to
+                      // the input ignoring the owner field due to the grouping.
                   }
+              }

               is Commands.Redeem -> {
-                  val input = group.inputs.single()
+                  // Redemption of the paper requires movement of on-ledger cash. val input = inputs.single()
-                  val received = tx.outStates.sumCashBy(input.owner)
+                  val received = tx.outputs.sumCashBy(input.owner)
-                  if (time == null) throw IllegalArgumentException("Redemption transactions must be timestamped") requireThat {
+                  val time = timestamp?.after ?: throw IllegalArgumentException("Redemptions must be timestamped")
+                  requireThat {
-                      "the paper must have matured" by (time > input.maturityDate) "the received amount equals the face value" by (received == input.faceValue) "the paper must be destroyed" by group.outputs.isEmpty() "the transaction is signed by the owner of the CP" by (command.signers.contains(input.owner)) }
+                      "the paper must have matured" by (time >= input.maturityDate) "the received amount equals the face value" by (received == input.faceValue) "the paper must be destroyed" by outputs.isEmpty() "the transaction is signed by the owner of the CP" by (input.owner in command.signers) }
               }

               is Commands.Issue -> {
-                  val output = group.outputs.single()
+                  val output = outputs.single()
-                  if (time == null) throw IllegalArgumentException("Issuance transactions must be timestamped") requireThat {
+                  val time = timestamp?.before ?: throw IllegalArgumentException("Issuances must be timestamped")
+                  requireThat {
                       // Don't allow people to issue commercial paper under other entities identities.
-                      "the issuance is signed by the claimed issuer of the paper" by (command.signers.contains(output.issuance.party.owningKey))
-                      "the face value is not zero" by (output.faceValue.pennies > 0) "the maturity date is not in the past" by (time < output.maturityDate )
+                      "output states are issued by a command signer" by (output.issuance.party.owningKey in command.signers) "output values sum to more than the inputs" by (output.faceValue.quantity > 0) "the maturity date is not in the past" by (time < output.maturityDate)
                       // Don't allow an existing CP state to be replaced by this issuance.
-                      "there is no input state" by group.inputs.isEmpty() }
+                      "can't reissue an existing state" by inputs.isEmpty() }
               }

-              // TODO: Think about how to evolve contracts over time with new commands. else -> throw IllegalArgumentException("Unrecognised command")
+              else -> throw IllegalArgumentException("Unrecognised command")
           }
       }

    .. sourcecode:: java

-      Instant time = tx.getTime();   // Can be null/missing.
+      Timestamp time = tx.getTimestamp();   // Can be null/missing.
       for (InOutGroup<State> group : groups) {
           List<State> inputs = group.getInputs();
           List<State> outputs = group.getOutputs();